sourcegraph/handbook/content/engineering/testing.md

 ### Visual testing

 We use [Percy](https://percy.io/) to detect visual changes in Sourcegraph features.
 You may need permissions to update screenshots if your feature introduces visual changes.
-Post a message in #dev-chat that you need access to Percy, and someone will add you to our organization (you will also receive an invitation via e-mail).
-Make sure you are logged in with your GitHub credentials.
+Post a message in #dev-chat that you need access to Percy, and someone will add you to our organization (you will also receive an invitation via e-mail). _Do not_ create an account on Percy before receiving the invitation: as Percy has been acquired by BrowserStack, if you create an account outside of the invitation flow, you will end up with a BrowserStack account that cannot be added to a Percy organization.

+Once you've been invited to the Sourcegraph organization and created a Percy account, you should then link it to your GitHub account.

 ## Ownership